kevinsullivan/physvm_develop/README.md

+This project is archived.
+The repo became corrupted and the merge-hannah branch was somehow lost.
+Please refer to the new Peirce repository for current project status.

 # PeirceProject
 This repository supports the collaborative development of Pierce, a system for implementing real-world semantics for code.
 The project name recalls the great American logician, Charles Saunders Peirce, who carried out seminal work on both logic and semiotics: the study of the meanings of symbols.
 See https://plato.stanford.edu/entries/peirce-semiotics/.